Anyone interested in heading down the mergers and acquisitions career path should be aware: It’s not for amateurs.

 Associate positions at investment banks are usually filled by one of two groups:

-Btw we have described in details the investment banking career path here.
+We have described in detail the investment banking career path here.

 If the latter is the case, you’ll need to show some stellar and relevant work in the intervening period.
-Perhaps this was working for a boutique bank where you had lots of client-facing opportunities, for example.
+For example, perhaps working for a boutique bank where you had lots of client-facing opportunities.

-There’s less of the powerpoint and financial model reworking (although that applies to every level of M&A to some extent) and more advising clients, meeting potential buyers (or target companies if you’re on the buy-side) and even some wining and dining, where the managers are kind enough to invite you along.
+There’s less of the PowerPoint and financial model reworking (although that applies to every level of M&A to some extent) and more advising clients, meeting potential buyers (or target companies if you’re on the buy-side), and even some wining and dining when the managers are kind enough to invite you along.

 That is, it’s very unusual for a non-financial company to hire somebody in an analyst position – these companies don’t have the kind of transaction pipeline that requires a long hierarchical structure in the M&A department.